Krnjača, Belgrade: Blok Zaga Malivuk

 Blok Zaga Malivuk is the eastern part of Krnjača bordered by the Kalovita stream (and Blok Sava Kovačević) and the Sebeš river to the north and east, Belgrade-Pančevo railway and Blok Grga Andrijanović to the west and the Pančevački put (and Blok Braća Marić and the bog and neighborhood of Reva) to the south.

 It is the most industrialized part of Krnjača as here begins the series of factories, hangars, workshops and storehouses which stretch all the way to Pančevo.
 The main facilities are: Janko Lisjak, Progres, Politikas printing-house, Balkan, Dom, IMK Beograd, etc. Krnjača railway station is also located in this neighborhood.

 Partizanski Blok

 Partizanski Blok is located west of the Zrenjaninski put which separates it from Blok Grga Andrijanović.
 It borders Blok Sutjeska and the Kalovita stream to the north, southern extension of the neighborhood of Kotež to the west and Blok Branko Momirov to the south.

-It is a residential area, with two important facilities: stadium of the Palilulac soccer club in the extreme west and new Metro megastore in the east, along the Zrenjaninski put.
+It is a residential area, with two important facilities: stadium of the Palilulac football club in the extreme west and new Metro megastore in the east, along the Zrenjaninski put.